 Department of Government

 Jocelyne Cesari holds the Chair of Religion and Politics and is director of research at the Edward Cadbury Centre for the Public Understanding of Religion at the University of Birmingham, United Kingdom; at Georgetown University she is a senior fellow at the Berkley Center on Religion, Peace, and World Affairs and an associate professor of the practice of religion, peace, and conflict resolution in the Department of Government.
-For the 2018-2019 academic year she is the T. J. Dermot Dunphy Visiting Professor of Religion, Violence, and Peacebuilding at Harvard Divinity School.
+For the 2018-2019 and 2019-2020 academic years she is the T. J. Dermot Dunphy Visiting Professor of Religion, Violence, and Peacebuilding at Harvard Divinity School.
 President of the European Academy of Religion, her work on religion, political violence, and conflict resolution has garnered recognition and awards from numerous international organizations such as the Carnegie Council for Ethics and International Affairs and the Royal Society for Arts in the United Kingdom.
 She is a Professorial Fellow at Australian Catholic University's Institute for Religion, Politics and Society.
 She teaches on contemporary Islam and politics at Harvard Divinity School and directs the Islam in the West program.

 Her most recent books are: What is Political Islam?
 (Lynne Rienner Publishers, 2018); Islam, Gender and Democracy in a Comparative Perspective (Oxford University Press, 2017), co-authored with Jose Casanova; The Awakening of Muslim Democracy: Religion, Modernity and the State (Cambridge University Press, 2014); and Why the West Fears Islam: An Exploration of Islam in Western Liberal Democracies (2013).
 Her book When Islam and Democracy Meet: Muslims in Europe and in the United States (2006) is a reference in the study of European Islam and integration of Muslim minorities in secular democracies.
 She edited the 2015 Oxford Handbook of European Islam.
 She coordinates a major web resource on Islam in Europe: http://www.euro-islam.info/.